Culture war: United States

-1920s–1980s: Origins
+1920s–1991: Origins

-In American usage, "culture war" may imply a conflict between those values considered traditionalist or conservative and those considered progressive or liberal.
+In American usage, culture war may imply a conflict between those values considered traditionalist or conservative and those considered progressive or liberal.
 This usage originated in the 1920s when urban and rural American values came into closer conflict.
 This followed several decades of immigration to the States by people who earlier European immigrants considered 'alien'.
-It was also a result of the cultural shifts and modernizing trends of the Roaring '20s, culminating in the presidential campaign of Al Smith in 1928.
+It was also a result of the cultural shifts and modernizing trends of the Roaring Twenties, culminating in the presidential campaign of Al Smith in 1928.
 In subsequent decades during the 20th century, the term was published occasionally in American newspapers.
+Historian Matthew Dallek argues the John Birch Society (JBS) was an early promoter of culture war ideas.
+Scholar Celestini Carmen traces the JBS's apocalyptic culture war rhetoric through the connections of Christian right leaders such as Tim LaHaye and Phyllis Schlafly to the JBS and their founding of the Moral Majority.

 1991–2001: Rise in prominence

 James Davison Hunter, a sociologist at the University of Virginia, introduced the expression again in his 1991 publication, Culture Wars: The Struggle to Define America.
 Hunter described what he saw as a dramatic realignment and polarization that had transformed American politics and culture.
 He argued that on an increasing number of "hot-button" defining issues—abortion, gun politics, separation of church and state, privacy, recreational drug use, homosexuality, censorship—there existed two definable polarities.
 Furthermore, not only were there a number of divisive issues, but society had divided along essentially the same lines on these issues, so as to constitute two warring groups, defined primarily not by nominal religion, ethnicity, social class, or even political affiliation, but rather by ideological world-views.
 Hunter characterized this polarity as stemming from opposite impulses, toward what he referred to as Progressivism and as Orthodoxy.
 Others have adopted the dichotomy with varying labels.
 For example, Bill O'Reilly, a conservative political commentator and former host of the Fox News Channel talk show The O'Reilly Factor, emphasizes differences between "Secular-Progressives" and "Traditionalists" in his 2006 book Culture Warrior.

 Historian Kristin Kobes Du Mez attributes the 1990s emergence of culture wars to the end of the Cold War in 1991.
-She writes that Evangelical Christians viewed a particular Christian masculine gender role as the only defense of America against the threat of communism.
+She writes that Evangelical Christians viewed a particular Christian masculine gender role as the only defense of the United States against the threat of communism.
 When this threat ended upon the close of the Cold War, Evangelical leaders transferred the perceived source of threat from foreign communism to domestic changes in gender roles and sexuality.